raj-open/example-rabbit-mq/README.md

 # Example Rabbit MQ #

-This repository provides an example implementation of a tool with a single feature `SEARCH-FS`, which upon performs the following:
+This repository provides an example implementation of a tool with a single feature `SEARCH-FILESYSTEM`, which upon performs the following:

 - given a request payload;